 No. If English is your first language or your language of instruction, you do not need to submit an English Proficiency Test.

 How far in advance should I complete my testing?

 For the 2020-21 and 2021-22 application cycles, due to the lack of access to testing sites, Princeton will not require submission of standardized testing (SAT or ACT).
 For those who choose to submit testing, we allow applicants to use the score choice feature of the SAT and accept only the highest composite score of the ACT, but we encourage the submission of all test scores.
 If you are applying Regular Decision, we encourage you to complete standardized testing by the December test date if possible.
 Please review our application dates and deadlines.

 What if I cannot take the SAT or ACT in my country?

-For the 2020-21 application cycle, Princeton will not require submission of standardized testing (SAT or ACT).
-Those who still wish to sit for standardized testing should do so by the December test date, if possible.
-In our experience, scores from the December test date for test takers outside the United States will reach us in time.
+For the 2021-22 application cycle, Princeton will not require submission of standardized testing (SAT or ACT).
+Those who still wish to sit for standardized testing should do so by the October test date for Single-Choice Early Action and December date for Regular Decision., if possible.
+In our experience, scores from the Octobr or December test date for test takers outside the United States will reach us in time.

 What if English is not my first language?

 If English is not the primary language spoken in your home and you attend a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic).